Application Deadline is now Closed

 The Stanford Center for Law and History invites paper submissions from graduate students for its third annual conference.
 The conference will seek to explore aspects of how creative, scientific, technology and innovation-based communities have organized and negotiated their intellectual property relationships from historical perspectives.
-The one-day conference will be held on Friday, May 8, 2020, at Stanford Law School.
-It will include three panels and a keynote session featuring scholars investigating ways that stakeholders have historically resisted, adapted, adopted, or rejected intellectual property law in their practices.
 Areas of possible interest include:

 How science and technology stakeholders have designed industry structures in the absence of, or in response to, intellectual property law for pragmatic and/or advantageous purposes;

 Historical interactions between labor unions, guilds, associations, or particular labor groups and intellectual property law.
 To what extent have these organizations adopted, adapted, or resisted intellectual property law?; and

 How intellectual property stakeholders in creative communities have historically organized the space between authors and audiences.
 How, for example, has relational contracting, bargaining power, issues of cultural appropriation shaped the development of industry norms?
 How has race, gender, sexual orientation, class and disability, historically informed these issues?

 SCLH’s goal is to bring together faculty, postdocs, and students for workshops, conferences, and lectures examining the relationships between law and history, broadly defined.
 With these goals in mind we encourage submissions from scholars working across disciplines including law, history, the sciences, humanities, law and society, law and literature, anthropology, economics, visual and performing arts, social sciences, media and communications.
 International, comparative, and US perspectives are all encouraged.